 Telecommuting (also known as remote working, flex working, mobile working, and teleworking) is in the news these days.

-But the idea of working from home has always held some appeal for many workers.
+But the idea of working from home or other remote locations has always held some appeal for many workers.

 Advantages to telecommuting include:

 - allowing more flexible scheduling to pick up or drop off children from school or child care,